BIO: David Barlow was born and raised in Melbourne (VIC) and began playing basketball as a junior with the Sandringham basketball program.

 2006 | 23 | 6 | 16.5 | 5.7 | 2.3 | 0.8 | 0.5 | 1.8 | 0.2 | 0.0 | 1.0 | 1.7 | 1.7 | 3.7 | 45.5% | 1.0 | 1.8 | 54.5% | 1.3 | 1.5 | 88.9% | Total | 23 | 14.3 | 4.3 | 2.0 | 0.7 | 0.5 | 1.4 | 0.4 | 0.1 | 0.7 | 1.8 | 1.5 | 3.6 | 41% | 0.6 | 1.5 | 41% | 0.7 | 0.8 | 89% |

-In August 2011, Barlow signed a one-year deal with UCAM Murcia.
-In July 2012, he re-signed with Murcia on a two-year deal.
-In July 2013, he parted ways with Murcia.
+In August 2011, Barlow moved to UCAM Murcia, signing a one-year deal with the Spanish ACB club.
+After a solid season, he re-signed with Murcia in July 2012 on a two-year contract.
+Barlow remained a consistent contributor for Murcia until July 2013, when he parted ways with the team.

 On 9 August 2013, Barlow signed a two-year deal with Polish club Stelmet Zielona Góra.
-On 14 January 2014, he parted ways with Stelmet.
+However, his stint in Poland was short-lived, and he departed the club on 14 January 2014.

-Following the NBL season, he joined Obradoiro in Spain to play out the remainder of the 2016/17 season but only appeared in one game.
+Following the NBL season, Barlow joined Obradoiro in Spain to play out the remainder of the 2016/17 season.
+His time with Obradoiro was brief, as he appeared in only one game.

 In 2002, Barlow moved to the United States to attend Metro State University.
 In 2002/03, he played 30 games (13 starts) for the Roadrunners, averaging 2.9 points and 1.9 rebounds per game.